 In our hospital we work with our Patient Research Ambassadors to promote our work and encourage others to take part.
 For example, we host stands that inform people what research we do, and how to get involved.
 We ensure that all our Patient Research Ambassadors are supported by our Patient Volunteer Network and are fully briefed on research by the Research & Development Office before they undertake the role.

 Meet our Patient Research Ambassadors

 Sadly, Kathleen's mum suffered from early onset Alzheimer's many years ago when there was no way of diagnosing this condition and there was very little support and care available.
 Due to medical research though things are much better for families suffering the same situation and Kathleen wants to give something back to help future research and to help other families.
-Kathleen herself has a particular interest in gastroenterology research but is happy to support all researchers.

 Lay Review Panel

 We have recently trained a small group of interested members and governors into the background of clinical research so they can now read patient facing research materials for us, and edit them to be more understandable to the public.
 We fully support this small group and offer full background and briefings on clinical research before they start this role.

 "I'm fairly inexperienced in research, and the comments, advice and pointers the lay panel have spent time to feedback to me have been really very helpful.
 They have shaped how I think about the study myself, how it will be undertaken, and the comments of the documents significantly.
 I'm enormously grateful to them all, many thanks" (Hepatology Research Fellow)